barnettet31/ip-address-tracker-ts/README.md

 I'm hoping to continue along the type script path after some reviewing of the docs, but I would like to get into learning a more state management system as so I don't have to drill through all the props to hand down a proper function.

-### Useful resources

-- [Example resource 1](https://www.example.com) - This helped me for XYZ reason.
-I really liked this pattern and will use it going forward..

 ## Author